 Each tab contains fields with a Reset button, allowing you to revert any value entered back to the default value.
 Reset All allows you to revert all the values in the Edit Tower Configuration to their factory default values.

 Save applies changes you make, but it does not exit the edit dialog.
-Click () to return to the Settings Menu screen.
+Click the Settings (Configure Tower screen.